-Cal Water operates five groundwater production wells within its SSF District service area (Cal Water, 2016).
-As shown in Table 6, from 2005-2018, the Cal Water SSF District met up to 19% of its water demand from groundwater, excluding purchased in-lieu groundwater credits, and up to 22% including in-lieu groundwater credits purchased from SFPUC.
+Cal Water operates five groundwater production wells within its SSF District service area (Cal Water, 2021a).
+The Basin is not adjudicated and, in its recent evaluation of California groundwater basins, DWR determined that the Basin was not in a condition of critical overdraft and designated the Basin as low priority (DWR, 2019).
+As shown in Table 6, from 2005 to 2021, the Cal Water SSF District met up to 19% of its water demand from groundwater, excluding purchased in-lieu groundwater credits, and up to 22% including in-lieu groundwater credits purchased from SFPUC.
+Groundwater use was reduced in 2016 and later due to in-lieu recharge as part of the RGSR Project discussed above in Section 6.1.3.2.

-Historical groundwater pumping from 2011 through 2015 and projected groundwater pumping through 2040 for the four municipal groundwater users in the Basin are shown in Table 7.
-From 2011 through 2015, the average total groundwater production by these entities was approximately 7,522 AFY, of which 891 AFY was by Cal Water.
-The projected total groundwater production of the Basin is assumed to be equal to the agreed-upon pumping limitation of 8,064 AFY from 2020 through 2040, of which Cal Water is projecting to pump up to 1,535 AFY (Cal Water, 2016).
+Historical groundwater pumping from 2010 through 2020 and projected groundwater pumping through 2045 for the four municipal groundwater users in the Basin are shown in Table 7.
+From 2010 through 2020, the average total groundwater production by these entities was approximately 5,090 AFY, of which 505 AFY was by Cal Water (SFPUC, 2021b).
+The total projected groundwater pumping by the RGSR Partner Agencies is conservatively assumed to be equal to each agency's agreed-upon pumping limitation from 2020 through 2045, of which Cal Water is projecting to pump up to 1,534 AFY (Cal Water, 2021a).
+The projected groundwater pumping by the City of San Francisco is based on projected pumping values included in Table 6-5 of SFPUC's 2020 UWMP (SFPUC, 2021a).